guyinatuxedo/nightmare/modules/11-index/csaw18_doubletrouble/readme.md

 ## Exploitation

 So we have a bug, where we can overwrite the number of doubles which is sorted in `sortArray`.
-We also have a stack infoleak, an executable stack, and the abillity to write data to the stack.
+We also have a stack infoleak, an executable stack, and the ability to write data to the stack.
 And looking at the stack layout in IDA, we see that `16` bytes after our double array is the return address:

 ```
 -00000210 ptrArray        dq 64 dup(?)